Morditux/stockex/README.md

 | `listen_ip` | IP address to bind to | `0.0.0.0` |
 | `listen_port`| Server port | `8080` |
 | `session_key`| Secret for session encryption | `super-secret-key` |

+## 🌍 Internationalization (i18n)

+StockEx supports multiple languages.
+Text translations are stored in external JSON files located in the `i18n/` directory:

+- `i18n/en.json`: English translations (default).
+- `i18n/fr.json`: French translations.

+The application automatically detects the browser's preferred language through the `Accept-Language` HTTP header.
+If a translation key is missing in the detected language, it falls back to English.

 ## 📱 Mobile API